 This complex topic needs to be addressed urgently, and strategically.
 Different actors and sectors hold pieces of the puzzle, but many are not automatically connected to each other or to wider networks.
 Whether public or private - governments, corporates, banks, smallholders, communities, NGOs - all see the need for common understanding and collaboration, and there are many valuable and innovative experiences and insights that others would do well to learn from.
-The past few years have seen a number of high-level discussion forums, and we are learning from international to grassroots levels as we move toward shared strategies and sustainable solution at the scales needed, which this initiative aims to build on.
-The online platform will provide a mechanism to present and discuss key issues related to inclusive finance to complement existing forums such as the Global Landscapes Forum Investment Case - held in Washington, DC in 2018, and previously in London in 2016 and 2015 - and financerelated events hosted by Innovation Forum, Ethical Corporation and the Global Impact Investing Network, among others.
+But broad debate appears constrained by a lack of mutually respected platforms for presenting and discussing key issues leading to shared strategies and sustainable solutions at the scales needed, available to all.
+The past few years have seen a number of high-level discussion forums, and we are learning from international to grassroots levels.
+This dialogue will build on this.